explosion/fastapi-explosion-extras/README.md

 ## HttpizeErrorsAPIRouter
 This custom router's main functionality is to handle errors per route instead of through a global exception handler by adding the `httpize_errors` keyword argument to the FastAPI route declaration.
 This allows each route to return normal informative Python errors instead of the FastAPI `HTTPException` class to get valid responses.

+It also times each request and sets the `X-Response-Time` header on the Response

 **An example route**

 ```python